Prarabdha123/FileManagementUI/README.md

 # FileManagementUI
-This is a file management UI inspired by 2000s style of websites
+This is a file management UI made using Figma.
+It is inspired by 2000s style of websites.